Where does the interaction data available for search and download on this web portal come from?

 Isn't yeast two-hybrid data full of false positives?

-No!
 Like any other experimental approach, the quality of the data generated is dependent on the careful design of the experiment and rigorous attention to detail in performing the experiments.
-We have been developing our binary interaction mapping pipeline for over 15 years and established numerous quality control measures.
-All of our primary yeast two-hybrid datasets are validated by testing a subset of interactions in at least two orthogonal assays to ensure that the quality of the dataset is equal to, or greater than, a representative sample of interactions selected from the literature (Rual et al. 2005 Nature (http://www.nature.com/nature/journal/v437/n7062/abs/nature04209), Rolland et al. 2014 Cell (http://www.cell.com/abstract/S0092-8674(14)01422-6).
+We first remove all proteins which can autoactivate the yeast reporter genes (i.e., a single protein (as bait or prey in Y2) is able to induce reporter gene expression in the absence of any other partner protein).
+In addition, our modern binary interaction mapping pipeline contains numerous quality control measures implemented after primary screening, including pairwise verification (regenerating and retesting mated diploids from fresh glycerol stocks) and sequencing to confirm ORF identity.
+A random sample of verified primary yeast two-hybrid datasets are validated by testing a subset of interactions in at least two orthogonal assays that have been calibrated using positive and random reference sets.
+We only consider a dataset validated if the biophysical quality of the dataset is equal to, or greater than, a representative sample of interactions selected from the literature.